How to Cool Down a MacBook?

 1. Look for an app or process that consistently shows high CPU usage or is consuming an excessive amount of resources.

-2. Once you’ve identified the problematic app, select it from the list, and click the X button in the Activity Monitor toolbar which is labeled Stop when you hover over it.
+2. Once you’ve identified the problematic app, select it from the list and click the X button in the Activity Monitor toolbar labeled Stop when you hover over it.

 Activity Monitor toolbar